sylvia935/sylvia935.github.io/_pages/research.md

 <img align="right" width="450" height="650" src="/images/nonprofit.png">

-This project is an independent study supervised by Dr. [Rosta Farzan](rosta-farzan.net/) during Spring 2019.
+This is an independent study supervised by Dr. [Rosta Farzan](rosta-farzan.net/) during Spring 2019.
 I explored how nonprofit organizations’ use of social media for publicity and for gaining donations.
 I analyzed 414,312 Twitter posts of local non-profit organizations in Chile and their donations records.
 I found that a nonprofit being “heard” does not solely depend on how “loud” it speaks (i.e. the number of tweets), instead, these accounts also rely on “whom” they speak to and “where” they speak (i.e. Mentions “@” and Hashtags “#”).
 Using the findings from this research, nonprofit organizations can allocate their restricted capacity more effectively.

-### Online Educational Information Quality Modeling and Perceived Diference Comparison
+### Online Educational Information Quality Modeling and Perceived Difference Comparison
 *Collaborators: Jing Li* <br/>
 *Anhui University, Department of Management Science*

 <img align="right" width="450" height="650" src="/images/mooc.png">

 This is my *undergraduate research training* project advised by Dr. [Jing Li](https://www.researchgate.net/profile/Jing_Li216) at AHU.
 We investigated the relationship between online educational information resource quality and learning performance.
-We conducted 233 questionnaires, utilized structural equation modeling (SEM) to verify our theoretical model.
-We found that the content quality, form quality and utility quality of the online educational information resources had positive impact on information usage, and then positively influenced the user's learning performance.
+We conducted 233 questionnaires, utilized structural equation model (SEM) to verify our proposed theoretical model.
+We found that the *content quality, form quality* and *utility quality* of the online educational information resources had positive impact on information usage, and then positively influenced the user's learning performance.
 We conducted qualitative analysis on differenct information seeking behaviors among online courses (such as MOOC), search engine and education Q&A platforms (like Zhihu), which offered design implications for improving learning experience of people using online educational resources.

 {% for post in site.research reversed %}
   {% include archive-single.html %}